Tag Archives: how to know if someone is a sociopath

 Narcs, narcissists…

-Sociopaths care so little (not at all)
+Sociopaths care so little (meaning not at all)

 and take so much.